TACC/tacc_stats/README.md

 3. Data is stored on local node and archived daily via rsync to central location (RMQ = FALSE) & TACC Stats is run as a cron job (MODE = CRON).

+To install TACC Stats on the machine where data will be analyzed do the following:
 ~~~
     $ git clone https://github.com/TACC/tacc_stats
     $ pip install --user -e tacc_stats